zeroasterisk/elixir-101-codelab/01_greetings/README.md

 Open this README in one of them, and we will use the other for commands

-## task 1: install dependencies and start a REPL with code
+## Task 1: install dependencies and start a REPL with code

 For future tasks, you will have less guidance, but since this is the first task, I'll walk you through it.